-The Board shall invest and manage the fund assets as a fiduciary would, by considering the purposes, terms, distribution requirements, and other circumstances of the timely implementation of the Board's investment direction in circumstances that require a decision prior to the next Board meeting, the Board Chair has the authority to approve a contract provision of a previously approved investment by the Board that would otherwise require the Board's approval, after consultation with the Investment Committee Chair, Board Vice Chair and Investment Consultant.
+The Board shall invest and manage the fund assets as a fiduciary would, by considering the purposes, terms, distribution requirements, and other circumstances of the Retirement System while exercising reasonable care, skills and caution.
+To support the timely implementation of the Board's investment direction in circumstances that require a decision prior to the next Board meeting, the Board Chair has the authority to approve a contract provision of a previously approved investment by the Board that would otherwise require the Board's approval, after consultation with the Investment Committee Chair, Board Vice Chair and Investment Consultant.